Lucashuang0802/ComputerGraphics/README.md

 # ComputerGraphics

-Contains sample codes written in C language with http://www.glfw.org/, an actual implementation based on OpenGl, to grasp basic drawing.
+Contains sample codes written in C language with http://www.glfw.org/, an actual implementation based on OpenGL, for grasping basic drawing knowledge.

 # Installation